We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 - Thursday, May 28 at Venture Café Cambridge, a cozier room that was part of a much larger Tech Week event (thank you to everyone who packed in)

-The format was simple and a little chaotic on purpose: Alec drove design, Mark drove engineering, and the audience voted on which of three AI-generated ideas we'd actually build.
-Then we started a 30-minute timer and went.
+The format was simple, and a little chaotic on purpose.
+Alec led the design, Mark led the engineering, and the audience voted on which of three AI-generated ideas we would actually build.
+Once they chose, we started a 30-minute timer and got to work.

 "Right now this is a blank page.
 By the end of this session it'll be a working product, built from scratch, in real time."

-Both went from idea to a live, deployed web app before the timer hit zero.
+Both of them went from an idea to a live, deployed web app before the timer hit zero.

-How you actually build a real app in 30 minutes
+How we actually build a real app in 30 minutes

-People assume "live coding" means typing fast.
-It's the opposite.
-The speed comes from the process, not the keystrokes.
-Here's the actual loop we ran in the room:
+A lot of people assume that "live coding" means typing fast, but it's really the opposite.
+The speed comes from having a good process, not from quick keystrokes.
+Here's the loop we ran in the room:

 - Idea to PRD.
 We fed the winning idea into a Claude project pre-loaded with our PRD instructions.
 In about three minutes we had the problem, the users, the scope, and the data shape written down.